camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following command will show the deployed pods of the failover namespace.

-Depending on your chosen `clusterSize` you should see that the failover deployment contains only a subset of Zeebe instances.

-For example 2 in the case of `clusterSize: 8`.
-This allows to recover the quorum.
+Only the minimal amount of brokers required to restore the quorum will be deployed in the failover installation.
+For example, if `clusterSize` is 8, 2 Zeebe brokers will be deployed in the failover installation instead of the normal 4.
+This is expected.

 ```bash
 kubectl --context $CLUSTER_0 get pods -n $CAMUNDA_NAMESPACE_0_FAILOVER